Student Conduct

 3.29 Unauthorized Entry or Use of Facilities

 Unauthorized entry or use of facilities is prohibited.
+The following is a non-exhaustive list.
 Examples of unauthorized entry and use include:

 3.29.6 Entering a residential facility without being escorted by a resident, or failure of a resident to escort non-resident guests.